NuggetOfficial/NuggetOfficial/README.md

-- 👋 Hi, I’m @NuggetOfficial
+-  I’m Tom van der Wielen.
-- 👀 I’m interested in Astronomy and Instrumentation.
-Anything to do with space and how to observe space!
+-  My main interests lie in Astronomy and Instrumentation.
+Specifically imaging techniques.
+Anything from Synthetic Aperture Radar in radio to Vector Vortex Coronagraphy in the visual and infra-red!
-- 🌱 I’m currently learning about telescopes and optical/radio systems.
+-  Currently, I'm learning about telescopes and optical/radio systems.
+I especially love learning about the applications of polarimetry.
 I'm also avid about getting better at making reusable code.
-- 💞️ I’m looking to collaborate on Computational programming problems and Space research!
+-  I’m looking to collaborate on Astronomical computational programming problems, Space research and scientific simulations!

 - 📫 How to reach me: vdwielen@strw.leidenuniv.nl

 <!---